 Fighting digital fraud with the power of data mining

 In order to commit identity theft or appropriate someone’s identity, fraudsters target personal information, such as names, addresses and email addresses, as well as credit card or account information.

 This enables them, for example, to order items online under a false name and pay using someone else’s credit card information or by debiting another person’s account.
 Phishing, on the other hand, simply involves using fraudulent websites, emails or text messages to access personal data.

 Another technical method is known as pharming, in which manipulated browsers direct unsuspecting customers to fraudulent websites.
 Often, all that is required to appropriate someone’s identity is a stolen password.
 This can be used to take over an existing account with an online shop – in most cases, the payment data is already stored in the account.

-Of course, hacker attacks on e-commerce providers and stealing customer data also fall under this fraud category, as does using malware on computers to commit identity theft by spying out sensitive data.
+Of course, hacker attacks on e-commerce providers and stealing customer data also fall under this type of e-commerce fraud, as does using malware on computers to commit identity theft by spying out sensitive data.

 ‘Man-in-the-middle attacks’ are even more sophisticated.
 These involve hackers muscling in on communications between customers and merchants (or between customers and banks) in order to siphon off login data.